-Lisa R. Young, Ph.D., R.D., C.D.N., is a nationally recognized nutritionist in New York City and an Adjunct Professor in the Department of Nutrition, Food Studies, and Public Health at New York University (NYU).
-She is the author of The Portion Teller Plan published by Broadway, a division of Random House, Inc.
+Lisa R. Young, Ph.D., R.D., C.D.N. is an internationally recognized nutritionist and portion control expert.
+Dr. Young’s accomplishments include: author, international lecturer, media consultant, private practice nutritionist, and adjunct professor of nutrition in the Department of Nutrition and Food Studies at New York University (NYU).
+She is the author of The Portion Teller Plan published by Crown, a division of Penguin Random House.

 Her research interests focus on the contribution of increasing portion sizes to the US obesity epidemic, and its implications for nutrition education and public policy.
-She has lectured at prestigious meetings including the American Public Health Association, the American Dietetic Association, and the American Heart Association annual conventions.
-Young is a member of various professional organizations including the American Public Health Association, the Academy of Nutrition and Dietetics, (formerly known as the American Dietetic Association,) and the Greater New York Dietetic Association.
+She lectures internationally on portion control, nutrition, and wellness.
+She has lectured at prestigious meetings including the American Public Health Association, American Heart Association, the Society for Nutrition Education and Behavior, and the Academy of Nutrition and Dietetics annual conventions.
+Young is a member of various professional organizations including the American Public Health Association, the Academy of Nutrition and Dietetics, (formerly known as the American Dietetic Association), Nutrition Entrepreneurs, and the Greater New York Dietetic Association.

-Young is the author of numerous academic publications published in professional journals including the American Journal of Public Health, Journal of the American Dietetic Association, The Journal of Public Health Policy, Nutrition Reviews, and International Journal of Obesity.
+Young is the author of numerous academic publications published in professional journals including the American Journal of Public Health, American Journal of Preventive Medicine, Journal of the Academy of Nutrition and Dietetics, Journal of Public Health Policy, Nutrition Reviews, and International Journal of Obesity.

 Dr. Young received her doctorate and master’s degrees in Nutrition from NYU, and her bachelor’s degree in Economics and Health Care Administration from the Wharton School of the University of Pennsylvania.
 She is also a registered dietitian.
 The Israel Cancer Research Fund (ICRF) named Dr. Young a “Woman of Action.”